 The best way to plan a train trip is to decide on your priorities before buying a ticket.
-If you’re looking to travel for pleasure, it might be a good idea to take an overnight D train.
-These allow visitors to reach Shanghai or Beijing in the morning when you're well-rested.
+If you're looking to travel for pleasure, it might be a good idea to take an overnight D train.
+These will allow you to reach Shanghai or Beijing in the morning when you're well-rested.
 Taking an overnight train will allow you to jump right in and start your day with that long-awaited stroll along the Shanghai Bund or visit to Beijing's Summer Palace.

 If, on the other hand, your top priority is speed, then a daytime G train will help you reach your destination quickly.

 Budget is also a critical factor, as options depend on how much travelers are willing to spend.

 What Are the Schedules for Shanghai to Beijing Trains?

 Every day, there are 44 G trains from Beijing to Shanghai and 3 D types.
 G trains depart at various times throughout the day between 6:43 am to 7:08 pm, and the ride's duration can be between 4 hours 18 minutes to 6 hours and 24 minutes.